inaimathi/langnostic/drafts/clojure-for-gui-programming.md

     (map (fn [ln] ...) (line-seq f))))
 ```

 The trouble here is that `line-seq` tries to be lazy about its output.
 And we've already seen that `map` does the same.
 However, `with-open` _doesn't_.
-So, when I call `transform-lines-somehow` later on, what I get instead of a sequence of transformed lines is
+So, when I call `transform-lines-somehow` later in the program, what I get instead of a sequence of transformed lines is

 ```
 IOException Stream closed  java.io.BufferedReader.ensureOpen (BufferedReader.java:115)